Ruslando/ruslan-homepage/index.md

       ### About me

-      My name is Ruslan Novikov, 22 years old and currently living in Berlin, Germany.
+      My name is Ruslan Novikov, I'm 22 years old and currently living in Berlin, Germany.

-      I am currently studying international media and computer science (Internationale Medieninformatik) at the HTW Berlin (Hochschule für Technik und Wirtschaft).
+      I am studying international media and computer science (Internationale Medieninformatik) at the HTW Berlin (Hochschule für Technik und Wirtschaft).
+As of now, I am actively searching for internship opportunity in order to get real-world experience.

-      My interest generally lies in any develepments in the field of computer science but more specifically in computer graphics (and a little bit of shader programming).
+      My interest generally lies in any developments in the field of computer science but more specifically in computer graphics (and a little bit of shader programming).

-      More recently I have been really enganged in developments in machine learning / deep learning, specifically network architectures and optimization techniques in deep learning applications.
+      More recently I have been really enganed in developments in machine learning / deep learning, specifically network architectures and optimization techniques in deep learning applications and actively worked on course assignments and published some work examples from my experience with some datasets and architectures.
+You can read more about it in the projects tab.

       #### *Programming languages and libraries*

-      I have a generally good understanding of high-level object-oriented programming languages and also have share of experience in functional and also reactive programming.
-Here I have gathered the languages and libraries I have the most experience with and those that I work with the most.
+      I am experienced in high-level object-oriented programming languages and also have a fair share of experience in functional and reactive programming.
+Here I have gathered a small list featuring some programming languages and frameworks that I confidently work and have a lot of experience with.

       ###### Programming languages: